ufjschool/ob-s14/drafts/final/meet your barista Q and A.md

 A. Well anytime we’re not making a drink for a customer, we’re taking care of the shop.
 We make everything in-house, even the baked goods.

 Q. What’s the weirdest thing that has happened at Volta?
 A. Well, downtown Gainesville can be an unpredictable place.
-The craziest thing that’s happened is that someone has set the fire alarm off in the garage and we had to kick everyon out.
+The craziest thing that’s happened is that someone has set the fire alarm off in the garage and we had to kick everyone out.
 But nothing too crazy.
 It’s only a coffee shop, you know?

 Q. What’s the difference between regulars and first-timers?
 A. People who have never been here, say so.
 They usually look up at the board and say “oh my gosh, I’ve never been here before and I don’t know what I want.”
-And our Regulars.
+And our regulars.
 We know our regulars.
 We don’t have a big staff.
 There are only two people working at a time so we get to know them pretty well.

 Q. Is this your go-to coffee shop when you’re not working?
 A. Yeah, oh yeah!
 I mean, I work here.